American shad: Life history

-The shad spends most of its life in the Atlantic Ocean but swims up freshwater rivers to spawn.
+The shad spends most of its life in the Atlantic Ocean but after three to six years they become sexually mature and swim up freshwater rivers to spawn.
 Northern populations are iteroparous.
 Thus, they may survive breeding, return to the sea, and then return to fresh waters to spawn several more times.
 However, southern populations exhibit semelparity, similar to Pacific salmon.
 In the marine environment, shad are schooling fish.
 Thousands are often seen at the surface in spring, summer, and autumn.
 They are hard to find in the winter, as they tend to go deeper before spawning season in the range 13–18 C; they have been pulled up in nets as deep as 65 fathom.

 Like other herrings, the American shad is primarily a plankton feeder but eats small shrimp and fish eggs.
 Occasionally, they eat small fish, but these are only a minor item in their general diet.

 The sexually mature American shad enter coastal rivers in spring or early summer, usually when the river water has warmed to 50 to 55 F. Cooler water appears to interrupt the spawn.
 Consequently, the shad run correspondingly later in the year passing from south to north along the coast, commencing in Georgia in January; in March in the waters tributary to Pamlico and Albemarle Sounds; in April in the Potomac; and in May and June in northern streams generally from Delaware to Canada.

 American shad run far upstream in large rivers, such as the Connecticut.
 The apparent longest distance is in the St. Johns River of Florida, an extremely slow (drops 1 inch per mile, 1.5 cm per km) river that widens into large lakes; shad have been found 375 mi upriver.

 The spawning fish select sandy or pebbly shallows and deposit their eggs primarily between sundown and midnight.
 Females release eggs in batches of about 30,000 eggs, though very large fish deposit an estimated as many as 156,000 eggs.
 Total annual egg production is 200,000–600,000 eggs per female, with larger fish producing more.
 In rivers north of Cape Fear, the spent fish, now very emaciated, return to the sea immediately after spawning.
 In southern rivers, most shad die after spawning.

 The eggs are transparent, pale pink, or amber, and being semibuoyant and not sticky like those of other herrings, they roll about on the bottom with the current.
 The eggs hatch in 12 to 15 days at 52 F, in six to eight days at 63 F, which covers the range characteristic of Maine and Bay of Fundy rivers during the season of incubation.

 The fry are about 9 to 10 mm long.
 Juvenile shad remain in the rivers until fall when they move down to salt water; they are now 1+1/2 to 4+1/2 in long, resembling their parents in appearance.